-And if you’re outside in the cold and windy weather, your baby will definitely need a little more care.
+And if you’re outside in the cold and windy weather, and especially in winter, your baby will definitely need a little more care.

 Why?
 Baby skin is more permeable and more prone to dryness than adult skin.
 Potentially, it needs more protection.
 And crucially, anything we put on it to protect it must be as clean as it can be – there’s no such thing as too safe or delicate in my opinion.

 How does baby skin differ from adult skin?

 Did you know that baby skin is structurally different to adult skin?
 It’s true!
 The skin cells are smaller and the collagen fibres are thinner.

 According to clinical findings, the outermost layers of a baby’s skin is up to 30% thinner than in adults.

 But how does this translate to problems you might encounter with your baby’s skin?